Table of Contents

 When the process is complete, an email will be sent:

-Adding a Census Block Group to an Individual Student
+Adding Census Block Group to an Individual Student ↑

-Click on the Change Address button on a student's Demographics page to display the Update Address History popup.
+Click on the Change Address button on the Student Data 1 page to display the Update Address History popup.

 A student's Residence and/or Mailing address can be modified on the Update Address History popup.
 Under the address fields, the Student Census Block Group field is set to Auto Update upon address modification by default.
 The Auto Update option can be un-checked at each time the address is modified, if the Student Census Block Group should not be updated.